gryphonshafer/Quizzing-Rule-Book/meta/syntax.md

-# Rule Book Syntax
+# Document Syntax

-The following document describes and demonstrates how to use rule book syntax.
-Rule book syntax is a subset of MultiMarkdown.
+The following document describes and demonstrates how to use document syntax.
+Document syntax is a subset of MultiMarkdown.
 Unless explicitly stated, all syntax within this document is supported.
 Only what is specified in this document is supported.
 Generally speaking, paragraphs should be written without line breaks and separated by two line breaks (resulting in a single empty line).

 A back-tick is a `.
 Back-ticks are used in the source of this document to render code for a given markup.
-Do not use back-ticks in the rule book.
+Do not use back-ticks in the document.

 ## Text Emphasis